ashabib1/fpl/README.md

 ## Project Goal

 The FPL game can be considered an optimisation problem, because we are attempting to maximise the total number of points of our squad in a one-season time period with a multitude of different constraints.
 The goal of this project is to find the highest scoring team over a sesason give the FPL constraints.
-I will be using the 2016-2017 FPL data to find an optimal combination of players to maximize the number of points scored over the season..
+I will be using the 2016-2017 FPL data to find an optimal combination of players to maximize the number of points scored over the season.